Retail Chargeback Cost Calculator

 We get a lot of requests from large retailers.
 Productiv's willingness to accommodate work from us and have awesome communication is really what makes them a head above other people we've talked to.

-The brands that achieve the lowest chargeback rates do so because their 3PL has the compliance infrastructure already built—pre-wired EDI connections, validated ASN configurations, and existing label templates for their specific retailers.
-Onboarding to a provider with this infrastructure in place is the fastest path from a high chargeback rate to a low one.
+Onboarding to a 3PL with this already in place is the fastest path from a high chargeback rate to a low one.

 Want to see what your actual chargeback data reveals?